 By multiplying the two figures, your monthly interest charge works out to be $11.91 ((0.0548% x $725) x 30 days).

 But, you can avoid paying interest entirely with the grace period, which is the time between the end of a billing cycle and the payment due date.

-If you pay your balance in full within this time frame, you won’t incur any interest charges.
+By paying your balance in full during this grace period, you will avoid incurring any interest charges.

-Your unpaid balance will carry forward into the next billing period, and you’ll lose the grace period.
+The unpaid balance will carry forward to the next billing period, and you’ll lose the grace period.
 However, if you pay off your balance by a future due date, the grace period will reset.

 In Canada, financial institutions are subject to federal regulations and must provide cardholders with a minimum grace period of 21 days.